 Igor was an American immigrant and aircraft engineer who was born in Kiev, the youngest of five children.
 “In 1900, at age 11, he accompanied his father to Germany and through conversations with his father, became interested in natural sciences.
 After returning home, Sikorsky began to experiment with model flying machines, and by age 12, he had made a small rubber band-powered helicopter.

 He studied at the Saint Petersburg Imperial Russian Naval Academy, in 1903 at the age of 14.
-In 1906, he determined that his future lay in engineering, so he resigned from the from the Academy and left the Russian Empire to study in Paris.
+In 1906, he determined that his future lay in engineering, so he resigned from the Academy and left the Russian Empire to study in Paris.

 Immigrated to the United States in 1919

 He returned to Russia in 1907, enrolled at the Mechanical College of the Kiev Polytechnic Institute.
 Sikorsky accompanied his father to Germany in the summer of 1908 where he learned of the accomplishment of the Wright Brothers Flying Machine and Ferdinand von Zeppelin’s dirigible which inspired him to study aviation.
 Backed by a loan from his sister Olga, he returned to Paris to study aeronautics.
 Paris at the time was the center of the aviation world.
 He built and flew his 1st airplane in 1910.
-He was quite successful building airplanes, but his main interest was in the building of a helicopter.
+He was quite successful in building airplanes, but his main interest was in the building of a helicopter.
 Seeing little opportunity for himself as an aircraft designer in war-torn Europe particularly Russia, he immigrated to the United States in 1919.

 In 1925 he began aircraft production in Roosevelt, New York.
 He moved the company to Stratford, Connecticut in 1929 and the company became part of the United Aircraft and Transport Corporation in July.
 The company is still in existence and is now named United Technologies Corporation.